Modelling Irrational Behaviour of Residential End Users using Non-Stationary Gaussian Processes: Problem formulation for local end users

 \section{Problem formulation for local end users}

-In this section, we first develop the utility model of local end users that integrates the loss aversion and time inconsistency properties of irrational behaviour.
-Following this, we elaborate on bounded rationality by constructing a framework to depict consumption randomness, leveraging MSTL and non-stationary Gaussian processes.
+In this section, we first develop the utility model for local end users that integrates the loss aversion and time inconsistency properties of irrational behaviour.
+Following this, we elaborate on bounded rationality by constructing a framework to depict end users' randomness, leveraging MSTL and non-stationary Gaussian processes.